 ARFID Is More Than Picky Eating—And the Condition Is on the Rise

-Avoidant/restrictive food intake disorder (ARFID) can cause malnutrition and weight loss in children and adults, even when body image is not a factor.
+Avoidant/restrictive food intake disorder, or ARFID, can lead to malnutrition and weight loss in both children and adults, even when concerns about body image are not involved.

 more